 HSBC Holdings PLC, one of the world's largest trade finance banks, is seeing an "unprecedented" level of interest from institutional investors in buying trade finance assets from the bank, said Surath Sengupta, its global head of trade portfolio management and distribution.

-The distribution of trade finance assets to nonbank investors could to grow to a $3 trillion market in the next seven to 10 years, according to Tradeteq Ltd, a digital trade finance exchange.
+The distribution of trade finance assets to nonbank investors could grow to a $3 trillion market in the next seven to 10 years, according to Tradeteq Ltd, a digital trade finance exchange.

 Banks worldwide are seeing growth opportunities for their trade finance distribution business.
 The Trade Finance Distribution Initiative, a collaborative project started last year for banks and asset managers to develop market standards and trial new technology, now counts some of the world's biggest trade finance players as members, including Standard Chartered PLC, Deutsche Bank AG, Crédit Agricole SA and HSBC.